ARLabXiang/SyntheticTomatoDisease/README.md

 # TomatoCastle Dataset

-*The paper is being revised with an improved synthetic dataset for generalization in tomato leaf disease and fruit detection*
+*The paper is being revised with an improved synthetic dataset for generalization in tomato leaf disease and fruit detection.
+We plan to add the trained weights and second dataset afterwards.*

 The paper is avaliable at <arxiv link\>.